ayeganov/reachy_mini/docs/troubleshooting.md

 <details>
 <summary><strong>Is there a Simulation mode?</strong></summary>

 Yes, via MuJoCo.
-It is still a work in progress, but you can run code with the `--sim` flag or `ReachyMini(media_backend="no_media")` if just testing logic without physics.
+It is still a work in progress, but you can run code with the `--sim` flag or `ReachyMini(media_enabled=False)` if just testing logic without physics.

 </details>